virtualcitySYSTEMS/berlin3d_hackathon/HowTo/WebMapping_HowTo.md

-Web Feature Service tutorial
+3D web mapping tutorial
 =====

-This is short tutorial for those who want to work with the Berlin model on the Cesium globe
+This is short tutorial for those who want to work with the Berlin model on Cesium

 1. Requirements and setup
 ----------